 There is no need to be in pain while struggling with all the other demands of new parenting.
 People must take the pain relievers prescribed by their doctor.
 If they do not work or if the pain gets worse, they should contact a healthcare provider for advice.

 6. Watch for signs of infection

 Some doctors will ask new parents to take their own temperature every 24 hours to monitor for signs of infection.
 People can consult with their doctor or midwife to ask if this is a good strategy.

 Also, people must be mindful of other signs of infection, such as swelling, intense pain, red streaks coming from the incision, or chills.
 Contact a doctor or go to the emergency room if these symptoms appear.

 7. Fight constipation

 The combination of hormonal shifts, weaker stomach muscles, and spending lots of time lying down can lead to constipation.
-Severe constipation can be painful, and straining can injure the cesarean delivery incision.
+Severe constipation can be painful, and straining can injure the C-section incision.

 Drink plenty of water and ask a doctor about taking a stool softener.
 Eating plenty of fiber-rich foods, such as fruit and vegetables, can help to prevent constipation.